 Maple Brown Butter Glaze

 - Heat a light-colored sauté pan over medium-high heat.
 Add cubed butter and melt, whisking regularly.
 Butter will start to foam and milk solids will begin to separate.
 Your brown butter is done when milk solides are a deep caramel color and the butter gives off a nutty aroma.
 Immediately remove from pan to a heatproof container, scraping brown bits along with it.
 Let cool slightly.4 tbsp salted butter

-PIN this easy pumpkin bread recipe for later!
+PIN this moist pumpkin bread recipe for later!